 With Perth’s rental market recording strong growth over the past 12 months, many investors may be wondering how their own property is performing in the context of these broader market conditions.

 While rent increases can certainly play an important part in driving increased returns, there are many factors that come together to influence the overall performance of your rental portfolio.

-So, what are some of the tell-tale signs that your portfolio could be underperforming?
+So, what are the tell-tale signs that your portfolio is underperforming?

-1 – You don’t regularly review your rents
+1 – You haven’t reviewed your rents in over 12 months

-Many investors only review rents when an existing tenant vacates (which in some cases can be upwards of two years); in an improving market especially, this could mean missing out on valuable rental returns and growth for a significant period of time.
+Many investors only review rents when an existing tenant vacates, which in some cases can be upwards of two years.

 4 – You haven’t reviewed your finances in the last 12 – 24 months

 As the property market continues to change, it’s important that your rental strategy is adapting with it.
-If you’re wondering whether your property is performing as well as it should be, we’ve designed a short, ten question survey to identify how your property is tracking against key rental performance indicators.
+If you’re wondering whether your property is reaching its full potential, or questioning whether you’re missing out on valuable returns, take our short performance check to find out.

 Once you’ve completed the check, our property experts will be in touch with key feedback on your rental property’s performance and areas for possible improvement.